bezmoradi/tutorials/go/map.md

 fmt.Println(goUseCases["web"]) // Updated value fo the 'web' key
 ```

-Creating maps using the `var` keyword is like this:
+You might guess creating maps using the `var` keyword is like this:

 ```go
 var goUseCases map[string]string